 (225 ILCS 450/5.2)

-(a) An individual whose principal place of business is not in this State shall have all the privileges of a person licensed under this Act as a licensed certified public accountant without the need to obtain a license or registration from the Department or to file notice with the Department, if the individual:
+(a) An individual whose principal place of business is not in this State shall have all the privileges of a person licensed under this Act as a licensed CPA without the need to obtain a license from the Department or to file notice with the Department, if the individual:

 (1) holds a valid license as a certified public